John Mitchell (ice hockey, born 1985): Playing career

 Leading into the final year of his contract with the Avalanche, Mitchell was injured during training camp with a hip flexor issue, ruling him out of the beginning of the 2016–17 season.
 He missed the first 5 games of the year before he returned to health and was included in the lineup on October 28, 2016, in a 1-0 defeat to the Winnipeg Jets.
 After four scoreless games centering the fourth-line under the direction of new head coach, Jared Bednar, Mitchell was surprisingly placed on waivers by the Avalanche on November 4, 2016.
 Mitchell went unclaimed and continued to remain on the Colorado roster.
-Drawing back into to lineup, Mitchell played out the final year of his contract scoring a career low 3 goals and 7 points in 65 games for the bottom placed Avalanche.
+Drawing back into the lineup, Mitchell played out the final year of his contract scoring a career low 3 goals and 7 points in 65 games for the bottom placed Avalanche.

 As a free agent in the off-season, Mitchell was not given a contract offer, he later signed a professional try-out contract to attend the training camp of the Chicago Blackhawks on September 11, 2017.
 On September 21, 2017, Mitchell was released from the Blackhawks roster and immediately signed to another PTO to join the Columbus Blue Jackets pre-season roster.
 On September 27, he was released by the Blue Jackets for a second time within a week.
 The following day he signed a professional try-out contract to begin the season with the Blue Jackets AHL affiliate, the Cleveland Monsters.
 He began the 2017–18 season with the Monsters, adding a goal and assist in 3 games before he opted for a release from his tryout on October 16, 2017.
 On October 23, Mitchell opted to embark on a European career in signing with the Thomas Sabo Ice Tigers of the Deutsche Eishockey Liga.
 He appeared in 49 DEL games for Nürnberg during the 2017–18 campaign, scoring 17 goals while assisting on 26 more.

 On May 4, 2018, Mitchell left the Ice Tigers as a free agent and inked a one-year deal with current German champions EHC München.
 In the 2018–19 season, Mitchell scored 38 points in 43 regular season games, helping Red Bull return to the Finals for the fourth consecutive year with 7 points in 18 games.
 After a finals defeat to Adler Mannheim, Mitchell concluded his professional playing career after 14 seasons.